ewjoachim/DjangoconSubtitles/README.md

 What we need to do
 ==================
- - Take it a step further and upload the RST back to Youtube (easy).
+ - Take it a step further and upload the SRT back to Youtube (easy).
  - Create a proper command line tool that, given a Youtube video id (or link) and its .txt transcript, does it all
  - Create a Django App to do the same thing AND manage OAuth2 properly.
 For now, one has